arafat-hasan/arafat-hasan.github.io/src/content/resume/resume.md

 [DOI: 10.1016/j.jksuci.2020.08.016](https://doi.org/10.1016/j.jksuci.2020.08.016)

-- Led core ML and system design work for a research project integrating deep learning with IoT for smart waste classification
+- Led core ML and system design work for a research project that integrates deep learning with IoT for smart waste classification and management
 - Proposed a CNN-based model achieving 95.31% accuracy in classifying degradable vs. non-degradable waste
-- Designed a smart trash-bin prototype using IoT sensors for real-time monitoring and data communication via Bluetooth
+- Designed a smart trash-bin prototype using IoT sensors (microcontroller + multiple sensors) for real-time monitoring and data communication via Bluetooth
 - Conducted a System Usability Scale (SUS) evaluation, achieving a score of 86, demonstrating high usability

 ## Problem Solving & Competitive Programming